thekakkun/speed-snek/README.md

 ## The rules of the game

-- Control the snek with your mouse or finger
+🎮 Control the snek with your mouse or finger

-- Eating pellets will increase:
+👍 Eat the pellets!
+They'll increase:

 - your score
 - the length of your snek
 - the minimum speed limit

-- Game over if you:
+❌ Be careful!
+Game over if you:

-  - Hit yourself
-  - Hit the wall
-  - Go under the minimum speed limit
+- go below the minimum speed limit
+- hit yourself or the wall

 ## Todo